Dookoo2/AVX2-SHA256-and-RIPEMD160/README.md

 # 🚀 Fast Hash Libraries: SHA-256 and RIPEMD-160

 This repository contains highly optimized implementations of the **SHA-256** and **RIPEMD-160** hash functions, designed for maximum performance using **AVX2**.
 These libraries achieve exceptional speed and are suitable for high-throughput cryptographic applications such as blockchain, data integrity verification, and research.
+The folders contain example programs that compute:
+**SHA-256:** The SHA-256 hash of a Bitcoin compressed public key.
+**RIPEMD-160:** The RIPEMD-160 hash derived from the SHA-256 hash.

 ---